-Sheila is a mother of five children, all of whom attend Chesterfield Public Schools.
+Sheila is a mother of five children, all of whom have attended Chesterfield Public Schools.
 A successful small business owner and community advocate, Sheila first got involved in politics once her delegate decided it wasn’t worth his time to discuss her child with special needs.
 Since then, she has made it her mission to advocate for improved school services for children with learning disabilities.

 Sheila has also dealt with one of a parent’s worst nightmares: her daughter was shot in 2016.
 While she thankfully survived, Sheila is determined to ensure that as few families as possible in our community experience the trauma and grief of having a loved one affected by senseless gun violence.